Fighting a Red Light Camera Traffic Ticket

 In some states, red light camera tickets carry the same penalties as any other red light violation.
 Generally, these penalties include fines in the range of $75 to $400 and demerit points being assessed to the driver's record.

 But most states, for whatever reason, penalize red light camera violations less severely than traditional stoplight tickets issued by an officer.
-Camera violation fines are usually much lower and camera tickets typically don't result in demerit points.
+Camera violation fines are usually much lower than a normal red light violation.
+In many states, camera tickets don't result in demerit points, but points can be assessed to your license in some states, like California.

 Talk to a Lawyer